kartonfarkas/api_docs/source/integrations/automation_center/node_authentication.rst

 Authentication
 ==============

 We use the standard service authentication library of Emarsys to sign requests sent by Automation Center.
 Please refer to the authentication library documentation for details.

-Note that each of the endpoints are available through HTTPS protocol.
+Note that each endpoint is available through HTTPS protocol.